ojalmeida/GREST/README.md

-# GREST - Next Generation API Frameworka
+# GREST - Next Generation API Framework

 The main goal of GREST is to make possible the implementation of an RESTFul APIs that consumes an SQL database without any programming skills.